plank-cms/client/README.md

 Notes:

 - `fields`, `select`, and `exclude` are top-level only.
-- They apply to the public serialized response shape, not raw database columns.
 - `select` is an alias of `fields`.
-- `filters` is the standard filtering API.
 - Supported operators are `eq`, `ne`, `in`, and `nin`.

 You can still narrow the response locally with TypeScript when useful: